Michel Allen & Sinor Is On Your Side

 Protecting Workers from Sexual Harassment in Alabama

 Sexual harassment is one of the most damaging forms of discrimination, causing significant physical and emotional trauma to victims and putting their careers in jeopardy.
-If you are a victim of sexual harassment in the workplace, Attorney Larry B. Sinor draws from over 28 years of experience in employment law to fight for your rights.
-He is skilled in cases involving sexual harassment, same-sex harassment, and retaliatory discharge.
+If you are a victim of sexual harassment in the workplace, our attorneys are experienced in the arena of employment law to fight for your rights.

 The most important thing to remember as a victim of harassment is that you may be running out of time to file an effective complaint and lawsuit against the responsible party.
 If you are suffering or facing problems because of sexual harassment at work, speak to one of our Birmingham and Huntsville sexual harassment lawyers immediately.